 Similar to furnaces, air conditioners also come with variable speeds, and the higher SEER units are available with what we refer to as a ‘Two-Stage’ functionality.
 This means that rather than producing the same amount of cooling regardless of how fast the fan is running, two-stage air conditioners have a low speed and a high speed.

 Two-Stage air conditioners are ideal when it isn’t super-hot but the humidity level is high since the low stage cooling dehumidifies without drastically reducing the temperature when it’s not necessary.

 Not only does a two-stage air conditioner make your home more comfortable, but you will also save on electricity.

-If you require or choose to include the bells and whistles such as a new thermostat, a low noise model, or if the design of your house requires some ductwork to link with your existing AC, you will most likely be quoted more than average.
+If you require or choose to include the bells and whistles such as a new thermostat, a low noise model, or if the design of your house requires some ductwork to link with your existing AC, all of these factors will influence the price of your new air conditioner and you will most likely be quoted more than average.

 Although it’s possible to purchase an air conditioner from a wholesaler and install it yourself, the level of skill required is substantial and you must be EPA certified to handle a refrigerant.
-The AC installation may require some additions such as new breakers in your electrical panel, wires running through your foundation, new ductwork and the mounting of your unit.
-It may cost you more upfront, but leaving this job to the pros will most likely save you a lot in the long run.
+The AC installation may require some additions such as new breakers in your electrical panel, wires running through your foundation, new ductwork, and the mounting of your unit.
+It may cost you more upfront, but leaving this job to a professional air conditioner installer will most likely save you a lot in the long run.